macky2206/BNM-Il2CppSDKGenerator/README.md

 Done!

+# How to use (dump.cs)
+1. Compile Il2CppSDK generator (or use release version)
+2. Get your dump.cs from using [Il2CppDumper](https://github.com/Perfare/Il2CppDumper/) or [Auto-Il2cppDumper](https://github.com/AndnixSH/Auto-Il2cppDumper) or [Zygisk-Il2cppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper)
+3. Drag dump.cs to Il2CppSDK.exe
+4. Wait for your SDK to be generated
+5. Copy the result to your project
+6. Copy precoded Il2Cpp Headers to your project (And include it to your Android.mk or CMakeList.txt)
 # How to use the SDK
 You can include an namespace header to compile whole classes within a namespace or just compile a single class, for example take a look at SDK result.